 Now we’re traveling back north – this time up Tahoe’s East Shore.
-Be sure to hop out of the car at some point – there’s a nice viewpoint just south of Incline Village, or you can make a longer stop at Sand Harbor State Park.
+Check out the view along the way, maybe at Sand Harbor State Park.

 One of the coolest things I get to do for work every year is putting on the Wild & Scenic Film Festival – South Lake Tahoe.
 WSFF combines award winning environmental and adventure films with the energy of local activism.
 Each year we choose powerful environmental and adventure films so that attendees are inspired to take further action regarding issues that impact our environment, ourselves and our world.

 The Film Festival is the biggest fundraiser for my program, the Sierra Nevada AmeriCorps Partnership.
 SNAP places twenty-eight AmeriCorps members at different conservation agencies and organizations throughout the Sierra Nevada to conduct watershed restoration and monitoring, watershed education, and volunteer recruitment and support.
 Members serve for 11 months with different conservation organizations and agencies across the Sierra to complete watershed restoration and monitoring, watershed education, and volunteer recruitment and support.